The importance of stories in The Sandman

 The Bard of Stratford-upon-Avon himself will have to deal with the protagonist.
 In fact, it will be discovered that it was Dream that gave Shakespeare the inspiration.
 Commissioning him in exchange for two works: The Tempest and, of course, A Midsummer Night’s Dream.
 Work that the playwright finds himself representing in front of the “real” Puck, Oberon, Titania, and all the fairies.
 The result is an exquisitely Shakespearean game of mirrors, in which fiction merges with reality.

 In a seemingly endless tangle of tales, branching out from everywhere, The Sandman makes the reader understand the importance of stories, dreams, and dreamers.
-Because without someone who can imagine that things are different, all that remains is a boring reality.
+Because without someone who can imagine that things are different, all that remains is an unchangeable reality.

 Seventeen years after the conclusion, Neil Gaiman returned to this world with the prequel/sequel The Sandman: Overture.
-In 2020 Audible produced an audio book adaptation and Netflix is currently working on a series that should be aired by 2021.
+In 2020 Audible produced an audiobook adaptation and Netflix, in 2022, released the first season of a live-action adaptation of the comic book, which met with public approval.